Publishing and sharing your data benefits both you and other researchers. It can:

 - informs measurements of the data’s continued value or impact.

-To learn more, watch the webinar below on data as a source of information.
+To learn more, watch this video on data as a source of information.
 You’ll learn tips for using data as a source of information in your research, including how to cite data you find in a repository.

 The Digital Curation Centre also offers a guide to: